prostofsound/Quotes/README.md

 # Quotes
-Things I'd rather write than trusting my head.\\
+To think, you have to WRITE.
+If you’re thinking without writing, you only think you’re thinking.

 I knew it wasn't too important, but it made me sad anyway.

-J.D.
-Salinger
+Mañana voy a tener muchas cosas que recordar.

+Failure is never quite so frightening as regret.